 It’s a healthier form of fat , so I’ve chosen to use olive oil regularly, and I’ve been content with that decision.
 The thing is, I learned recently that Star created a butter flavored olive oil!
 If I can have healthy olive oil with the taste of butter, I just might be able to have the best of both worlds.
 I picked some up at Walmart (which is currently the only store where it’s available) and I couldn’t wait to get a recipe created with it.

-For a simple taste test, it would’ve been easy to drizzle some over potatoes before roasting, or to toss some veggies with it, but I really wanted to test the buttery flavor out on something that I typically use butter with, so I decided to make a Grilled Chicken Panini sandwich with it.
+For a simple taste test, it would’ve been easy to drizzle some over potatoes before roasting, or to toss some fresh veggies with it, but I really wanted to test the buttery flavor out on something that I typically use butter with, so I decided to make a grilled chicken panini sandwich with it.

 In order for a perfectly grilled sandwich to “sell me” on its tastiness, it has to be crispy outside, so I decided that instead of butter, I would spread some of the olive oil on the outside of the bread.
 For inside of the sandwich, I used caramelized onions, baby spinach leaves, crispy bacon, aged white cheddar cheese, and strips of grilled chicken.

-Anyway, I put some of the fresh chicken into my cart and had plans to just grill it up with some of the Star olive oil in a pan, but when I wheeled over to the frozen foods section, I found some of the precooked, grilled chicken strips that I love.
-HELLO, convenience!
-I chose to use those for my sandwich instead.
+Anyway, I put some of the fresh chicken into my cart and had plans to just grill it up with some of the Star olive oil in a pan, but when I wheeled over to the frozen foods section, I found some of the precooked, Tyson grilled chicken strips that I love.
+They’re the cooked chicken strips that I used in this slow cooker soup recipe, and I use them in casseroles a lot, too.

 - 2 slices of thick, hearty bread (I used artisan 3-cheese sourdough)